nfrisby/frags/doc-drafts/ANNOUNCE.md

 and thereby flush out bugs, highlight weak documentation, and prioritize new features.
 (And my personal experience is that writing use-cases has been pretty fun!)
-The upside is that the libraries' user-interface is much simpler than the implmentation, so "being a alpha user" is a comparatively easier way to collaborate.
+The upside is that the libraries' user-interface is much simpler than the implmentation, so "being an alpha user" is a comparatively easier way to collaborate.

 The plugin itself is complicated, mired in many of the details of the GHC internals.